trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

     "delegates":
       [ { "delegate": "tz1Zs6zjxtLxmff51tK2AVgvm4PNmdNhLcHE",
           "first_slot": 280, "attestation_power": 58,
-          "consensus_key": "tz1Zs6zjxtLxmff51tK2AVgvm4PNmdNhLcHE" } ] } ]
+          "consensus_key": "tz1Zs6zjxtLxmff51tK2AVgvm4PNmdNhLcHE" } ] }
+      ...
+    ]
    ```

-   If the command returns an empty array (`[]`), the delay may not be over.
+   If the command returns an empty array (`[]`), the delay may not be over or there may be other problems.
+Try these troubleshooting steps:

-   If the delay has expired and you still haven't received attestation rights, try these troubleshooting steps:

    - Make sure that your node and baker are running.